LinkedIn just launched a dedicated community for B2B marketers called LinkedIn Collective. This excites me for many reasons but more on that later.

 Sadly though, the media gives very little attention to B2B marketing.
 Very rarely will you see a cool influencer campaign featured on the homepage of Adweek, AdAge, or Digiday.

 I understand, though.
 Consumer brands and campaigns have a global appeal.
 TikTok, Snapchat, Instagram Stories, and influencer marketing dominate media headlines everywhere, and it keeps people talking, sharing, and clicking.
-I like to joke with colleagues that B2B and technology influencers should get the same love and attention as consumer influencers because they have abs too.
-They just need to wear more layers when filming thought leadership content in a data center.
+I joke with colleagues that B2B and technology influencers should get the same love and attention as consumer influencers because they have abs too.
+They need to wear more layers when filming thought leadership content in a data center.

 LinkedIn Collective Focusing on Creative